mediaopt/paypal-commercetools-connector/README.md

 - for paypal-commercetools-extension run `./bin/ngrok.sh` to start ngrok and insert the dynamic url in the `.env` file as specified in post-deploy script
 - for paypal-commercetools-extension run `yarn connector:post-deploy` to register the extension with the public ngrok url
 - run `ỳarn start:dev` to build the application

+### Hosting externally
+Please set your application url (see the example in [ngrok.sh](./paypal-commercetools-extension/bin/ngrok.sh)) in the `.env` file and run post-deploy script.
+The url should be accessible externally.

 ## Technology Stack